nooxnet/smart-meter-mbus-dlms/readme.md

 ## Prerequisites

-You need a USB to MBus adapter and a device (e.g. mini computer) where you can plug in the adapter and run the script with Node.
-I bought my adapter (ZTSHBK USB-zu-MBUS-Slave-Modul Master-Slave) at amazon.de, but it's currently not available there.
+You need a USB to M-Bus adapter and a device (e.g. a SBC - single board computer) where you can plug in the adapter and run the script with Node.
+I bought my adapter (ZTSHBK USB-zu-M-BUS-Slave-Modul Master-Slave) at amazon.de, but it's currently not available there.
 It seems like the same product is available on eBay from China or directly from e.g. Aliexpress.

-I use a Raspberry PI 3 where I plugged in the MBus Adapter and run the script.
+I use a Raspberry PI 3 where I plugged in the M-Bus Adapter and run the script.

 You need a RJ12 or RJ11 plug to plug into the customer interface (Kundenschnittstelle) of the smart meter.
-Connect the center two wires to the MBus adapter.
+Connect the center two wires to the M-Bus adapter.
 Your electricity provider should provide a document about the customer interface with more details.

 To read out the data you need a decryption key.
 I could download it from the online portal of the smart meter